troglobit/inadyn/README.md

 name.
 If you only wish to update a subdomain, set `alias` to that, like the example above.
 Username is your Namecheap username, and password would be the one given to you in the Dynamic DNS panel from Namecheap.
+Here is an alternative config to illustrate how the `alias` setting
+works:

+    system custom@http_srv_basic_auth
+        username myuser
+        password mypass
+        ssl
+        server-name dynamicdns.park-your-domain.com
+        server-url /update?password=mypass&domain=
+        alias YOURDOMAIN.TLD

-As of Inadyn v1.99.14 the generic plugin can also be used with providers that require the client's IP in the update request, as <http://dyn.com>
+As of Inadyn v1.99.14 the generic plugin can also be used with providers that require the client's IP in the update request.
+Here we *pretend* that <http://dyn.com> is not supported by Inadyn:
-do:

     # This emulates default@dyndns.org
     system custom@http_srv_basic_auth